Latest News and Events

 - waymarker posts indicating the route and information about our river and meadow walks

-- secure fencing around some fields and reed beds (extra sheep proofing)
+- secure fencing, gates and viewing platforms around some fields and reed beds (extra sheep proofing)

 - Open day 8th September – We are expecting big numbers to attend our exciting open day!
 We have bouncy castles, barbecue, a dog show, sweats and treats, various walks and tours, a raffle… the list goes on!

 - Work starts on preparing the land for the wildflower meadow in the south east fields

 - Walk along the river bank, being careful not to disturb the nesting reed warblers, whitethroat and reed bunting, to pick any signs of Himalayan balsam, an invasive species that results in bank erosion.